-Who can do this?
+Who can do this?:

-Trained responders with some expertise in animal dissections and awareness of potential hazards
+Trained responders with expertise in animal dissections and awareness of potential hazards e.g. zoonotic infections.

-What is assessed?
+What is assessed?:

-In addition to tier one data, a thorough post mortem investigation involves visualization and gross inspection of all organ systems and a detailed description of findings.
+In addition to tier one data: thorough post mortem investigation, involving the visualization and gross inspection of all organ systems and a detailed description of findings.
 Samples can be collected to allow subsequent assessment of life history, diet, contaminant or disease status, identify indicators of trauma and assess both body and carcase condition scores.
-In the absence of professional experience (see tier three), findings should however be considered informative of a diagnosis of possible causes of death, but not conclusive.
+In the absence of professional experience (see tier three), findings should however be considered informative, but not conclusive.